Data Breach Sources

 Key to protection is a definition and implementation of security policies and procedures which meet all of the compliance requirements placed on enterprise.
 Once that is accomplished, a strict audit regiment needs to be implemented.

-The Data Breach and Network Intrusion Detection Tools are the tools that are needed and contain:
+The Data Breach and Network Intrusion Detection Tools are the tools that are needed:

 - Security Manual Template

 - Security Audit Program